abbaspour/auth0-auth-js/packages/fastify-web/README.md

 #### Routes

-The SDK for Web Applications mounts 4 main routes:
+The SDK for Fastify Web Applications mounts 4 main routes:

 1. `/auth/login`: the login route that the user will be redirected to to initiate an authentication transaction
 2. `/auth/logout`: the logout route that must be added to your Auth0 application's Allowed Logout URLs